speakeasy-social/services/REFERENCE.md

 - Data Encryption Key (DEK): Symmetric key used for all messages in a session
 - Per-Follower Keys: DEK encrypted with each follower's public key
 - One DEK per session, rotated on trust changes or periodic rotation
-- Unencrypted DEK stored separately for staff access
+- Unencrypted DEK stored separately for staff access (and eventually deleted when we move to E2E encryption)

 ### Encryption Algorithms